All it takes is 2 easy steps

 The term “unsolicited advertisement” means any material advertising the commercial availability or quality of any property, goods, or services which is transmitted to any person without that person’s prior express invitation or permission, in writing or otherwise.

-According to the FCC, a company can’t use an autodialer to send texts to a customer’s mobile, unless he has previously given his consent to receive the text or the text has been sent in case of an emergency.
+According to the FCC, a company can’t send texts to a customer’s mobile, unless that customer has previously given consent to receive the text or the text has been sent in case of an emergency.

-For commercial texts, the customer’s consent should be in writing.
-You need to disclose clearly that the customer will be contacted in the future by text message.
-Make sure you keep this consent form for at least four years, which is the statute of limitations given by the TCPA.
+For commercial texts, the customer’s consent should be in writing or digitally.
+You need to disclose clearly that the customer will be contacted in the future by text messaging, and be sure to assign their consent to a specific type of message content, to protect your ability to continue to communicate with your customers if they should opt out from one type of message campaign.
+Be sure you store consent for at least four years, which is the statute of limitations given by the TCPA.

-This written consent can be in the form of a physically signed agreement, a digitally signed agreement or SMS opt-in.
-The terms and conditions should be mentioned prominently and clearly to tell the customers that-
+This written consent can be in the form of a physically signed agreement, a digitally signed agreement or an SMS opt-in.
+The terms and conditions should be mentioned prominently and clearly to tell the customers that:

 A company can obtain a customer’s signature in any way that is compliant with federal and state law, such as text message, email, voice recording, website form, or telephone key press.
-If you’re giving a link to a landing page, checkbox fields should be unchecked.
+If you’re giving a link to a landing page, capture and retain the appropriate check boxes for consent.